licheng-xu-echo/licheng-xu-echo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Young Researcher at the Shanghai Academy of Artificial Intelligence for Science (SAIS), where I develop deep learning models for chemical reaction prediction as part of the Physical Science team.
+I am a Researcher at the Shanghai Academy of Artificial Intelligence for Science (SAIS), where I develop deep learning models for chemical reaction prediction as part of the Physical Science team.
 I earned my Ph.D. from Zhejiang University in 2024, with my doctoral dissertation titled 'Mechanism-Informed Data-Driven Prediction of Reaction Enantioselectivity', which applied AI approaches to build structure-enantioselectivity relationships.